 2004 was the year of transitioning and self learning, it was the year I was able to finally leave high school and the year I met my first long term boyfriend.
 17 turning 18 I was naïve and believed in fairy tales, just like majority of girls growing up experiencing romance only in books and watching movies like Never Been Kissed.
 I had several crushes in high school – who didn’t?
-But to be able to go on dates was a little hard under the supervision of a traditional Asian family.
-So now that high school was coming to an end, this was my chance to have some freedom.
-The freedom to be able to do things normal teenage girls were able to do and luckily for me, I found someone to run through the waves of freedom with.
-However, instead of running with me I found myself running away from him instead.
+But to be able to go on dates was a little hard under the supervision of a traditional Asian family and low self-esteem.

 I could never allow myself to admit I was dealing with someone abusive, as I was too proud to realize I could be better off without him.
-Because what 18 year old girl would want to admit their high school sweetheart is no more but an abusive asshole?
+Because what 18-year-old girl would want to admit their high school sweetheart is no more but an abusive asshole?

 Limiting Circle of Friends

 Before I met him, I had built several friendships with different people and was a part of different groups of friends.
 All amazing individuals but because they weren’t a part of our schedule I ended up leaving them in the dust.

 Mind you, at this point smartphones, weren’t so smart, and texting was still something new on my LG flip phone.
 The only friends that were important to me were his friends.

 They knew everything about him so whenever I needed the reassurance, I could rely on them to tell me he loves me.
 Little did I know, they were only watching out for him- not me.
 Because I have lost my passion to write and lost my need to socialize with anyone else, I could never speak my mind to anyone.
 I didn’t know how to reach out because of the belief that they were all I had.